 Lose a Loved One or Your Home in a Fire?

 Losing your home or business in a blaze is like losing your legacy.
 Losing a loved one to a fire is like losing part of yourself.
-While you cannot bring back what you lost, you may be able to recover compensation to help you move forward.
+While we cannot bring back what you lost, we may be able to recover compensation to help you move forward.
 At Mary Alexander & Associates, P.C., we have a strong history of protecting victims of wildfires and other fire claims.
-Our firm represents victims, like those of the Oakland ghost ship warehouse fire and Santa Rosa wildfires.
+Our San Francisco law firm represents victims, like those of the Oakland ghost ship warehouse fire, Carr Fire and Santa Rosa wildfires.
 We can help you identify what contributed to the fire and work toward a satisfactory settlement.

 Fire insurance protects you and your assets by insuring you or your property under certain conditions and events.
 The details of fire insurance policies change depending on the asset, person, injury, fire type and geographical location.
 Insurance companies often rank different areas as low to high risk of fire, based on various factors.
 The higher the risk, the more challenging it is to file a successful claim and the higher the premium you pay.